josiahH-cf/prompt-automation/README.md

 Templates live under `prompts/styles/`.
 Only `basic/01_basic.json` is bundled for now, but you can add your own templates in the same directory structure.

+### Reference / Context File Placeholders

+Add a placeholder with `"type": "file"` (e.g. `reference_file`) followed by a plain placeholder named `reference_file_content` to trigger a popup viewer of the selected file.
+Include `{{reference_file_content}}` in your template lines if you want the file content injected; omit it to only view the popup.

+Skipping a file: Press the `Skip` button in the file picker dialog.
+That choice is persisted per template (stored in `~/.prompt-automation/placeholder-overrides.json` and mirrored to `prompts/styles/Settings/settings.json`) and you will not be prompted again unless you reset it.

+Manage or clear individual stored paths / skips via:
+* GUI: Options -> Manage overrides
+* CLI: `prompt-automation --list-overrides`, `--reset-one-override <TID> <NAME>`, or `--reset-file-overrides`

+The legacy global "reference_file_skip" flag has been removed—skipping is now an explicit per-template action only.

 ## Managing Templates

 Template files are plain JSON documents in `prompts/styles/<Style>/`.
 You can organize them in nested subfolders (e.g. `prompts/styles/Code/Advanced/`) and they will still be discovered.